jeonghanlee/EPICS-IOC-template-tools/templates/makeBaseApp/top/docs/SoftwareRequirementsSpecification.md

 Specify the required attributes of the software product.

-a) Reliability - specify the factors required to establish the required reliability level for the software system at teh time of production release
+* Reliability - specify the factors required to establish the required reliability level for the software system at teh time of production release
-b) Availability - specify the factors required to guarantee a defined availability level for the entire system
+* Availability - specify the factors required to guarantee a defined availability level for the entire system
-c) Security - specify the requirements to protect the software from accidental or malicious access, use modification, destruction or disclosure.
+* Security - specify the requirements to protect the software from accidental or malicious access, use modification, destruction or disclosure.

 ### Other requirements